hallamaria1997/02476_mlops/reports/README.md

 * [x] Create the initial file structure using cookiecutter
 * [x] Fill out the `make_dataset.py` file such that it downloads whatever data you need and
 * [x] Add a model file and a training script and get that running
-* [HMH] Remember to fill out the `requirements.txt` file with whatever dependencies that you are using
+* [x] Remember to fill out the `requirements.txt` file with whatever dependencies that you are using
 * [HMH] Remember to comply with good coding practices (`pep8`) while doing the project
 * [HMH] Do a bit of code typing and remember to document essential parts of your code
-* [HMH] Setup version control for your data or part of your data
+* [x] Setup version control for your data or part of your data
-* [HMG] Construct one or multiple docker files for your code
+* [x] Construct one or multiple docker files for your code
-* [HMG] Build the docker files locally and make sure they work as intended
+* [x] Build the docker files locally and make sure they work as intended
 * [RJ] Write one or multiple configurations files for your experiments
 * [RJ] Used Hydra to load the configurations and manage your hyperparameters
 * [ ] When you have something that works somewhat, remember at some point to to some profiling and see if